bfeitknecht/impli/README.md

 ## Installation

-This is a work in progress.
+Work in progress.
 Build artifacts for macOS, Linux and Windows *should* be available under the GitHub releases page.